EcoJulia/Microbiome.jl/manuscript/paper.md

 scientific machine learning [@rackauckas2017differentialequations], and plotting [@DanischKrumbiegel2021].
-Julia's type system makes it incredibly easy for packages to interoperate, making `Microbiome.jl` and `BiobakeryUtils.jl` and effective bridge between microbial community data and julia's package ecosystem, while remaining agnostic to downstream analysis.
+Julia's type system makes it incredibly easy for packages to interoperate, making `Microbiome.jl` and `BiobakeryUtils.jl` an effective bridge between microbial community data and julia's package ecosystem, while remaining agnostic to downstream analysis.

 # Functionality

-At its most basic, microbial community data can be represented as a sparse matrix, where one dimension is indexed by microbial `feature`s (eg, species), and the other is indexed by biological `sample`s or observations (eg, a stool sample).
+At its most basic, microbial community data can be represented as a sparse matrix, where one dimension is indexed by microbial `feature`s (e.g., species), and the other is indexed by biological `sample`s or observations (e.g., a stool sample).
 Together, the measured abundances of each `feature` in each `sample` make up the taxonomic or function "profile."
-Typically, additional information (`metadata`) about each `sample` is also needed for downstream statistical analysis, such as the location or human subject it was collected from, data about that environment (salinity, temperature etc for environmental samples, clinical covariates for human subjects), and storage or processing details.
+Typically, additional information (`metadata`) about each `sample` is also needed for downstream statistical analysis, such as the location or human subject it was collected from, data about that environment (salinity, temperature, etc. for environmental samples, clinical covariates for human subjects), and storage or processing details.
 While the observed values for microbial `feature`s are uniformly numeric, and can be efficiently stored in a spares matrix of floating point numbers, `metadata` can take many forms.
-Further, `CommuinityProfile`s may have hundreds to hundreds of thousands of features, while typically only a few dozen metadata variables are necessary for a given analysis.
+Further, `CommunityProfile`s may have hundreds to hundreds of thousands of features, while typically only a few dozen metadata variables are necessary for a given analysis.

-`Microbiome.jl` provides a convenient set of types and type constructors to store and access this information (Figure \autoref{fig1}).
+`Microbiome.jl` provides a convenient set of types and type constructors to store and access this information ( \autoref{fig1}).

 ![Functionality of Microbiome.jl\label{fig1}](Microbiome-jl-fig1.png)

 - The `MicrobiomeSample` type contains `name` and `metadata` fields, and methods for efficiently adding and extracting stored metadata
-- The `Taxon` type stores `name` and taxonomic `rank` (eg `genus`, `phylum`) fields
+- The `Taxon` type stores `name` and taxonomic `rank` (e.g., `genus`, `phylum`) fields
 - The `GeneFunction` type stores `name` and `taxon` fields, the later of which may be a `Taxon` (allowing taxonomically stratified gene functions).
 - The `CommunityProfile` type, which is a wrapped `SparseMatrixCSC`,